XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 | ------------- | --------- | --------- | ------------- |
 | `TransferFee` |           | `number`  | `UINT16`      |

 The value specifies the fee to charged by the issuer for secondary sales of the Token, if such sales are allowed.
 Valid values for this field are between 0 and 50,000 inclusive, allowing transfer rates of between 0.000% and 50.000% in increments of 0.001.
+The default value is 0 if this field is not specified.

 The field MUST NOT be present if the `tfMPTCanTransfer` flag is not set.
-If it is, the transaction should fail and a fee should be claimed.
+If it is, the transaction should fail with `temMALFORMED`.

 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |